 By default, SMOKE is setup to use the country, state, and county codes based on a U.S. view.
-The codes assume a 3-tier system of codes as described in Section 2.3.4, "Country, state, and county codes" [14].
+The codes assume a 3-tier system of codes as described in Section 2.3.4, "Country, state, and county codes" [13].
 The three tiers allow specification of regions as follows:

-- · One digit for country code
+- One digit for country code

 - Two digits for state codes

 - Three digits for county codes

-All codes provided in the emission inventories must be integers and must match entries in the COSTCY file, which is the master list of country, state, and county codes in any given SMOKE installation.
-The format for this file can be found in Chapter 8, SMOKE Input Files [347].
-By default, the codes are shared by all scenarios installed in the same SMOKE system (using different COSTCY files requires changing the Assigns file to not share the same COSTCY file among all cases).
+All codes provided in the emission inventories must be integers and must match entries in the COSTCY or GEOCODE_LEVEL4 (if USE_EXP_GEOCODE Y) file, which is the master list of country, state, county and tribal codes in any given SMOKE installation.
+The format for the COSTCY file can be found in Chapter 8, SMOKE Input Files [345].
+By default, the codes are shared by all scenarios installed in the same SMOKE system (using different COSTCY or GEOCODE_LEVEL[1-4] (if USE_EXP_GEOCODE Y) files requires changing the Assigns file to not share the same COSTCY or GEOCODE_LEVEL[1-4] (if USE_EXP_GEOCODE Y) file among all cases).

 The codes in the inventory must match the codes in this file.
 SMOKE assigns time zones, daylight saving time exemptions, state names, and county names using this file.
-Therefore, if one of the counties in the inventory does not match a valid country, state, and county code in the COSTCY file, it can cause errors in the modeling.
+Therefore, if one of the counties in the inventory does not match a valid country, state, and county code in the COSTCY or GEOCODE_LEVEL[1-4] file (if USE_EXP_GEOCODE Y), it can cause errors in the modeling.